5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 # Lenovo T530 Hackinosh OpenCore (DSTD-less)

+## About
-An EFI Folder with configs for running macOS Catalina and Big Sur with either a patched DSDT or DSDT-less.
+This Repo contains an EFI Folder with configs for running macOS Catalina or Big Sur with either a patched DSDT or DSDT-less on a Lenovo T530 Laptop.

-Current OC Version: 0.6.5

 The EFI for running macOS on the Lenovo T530 includes 2 configs:

-1. config_DSDT.plist
+### 1. config_DSDT.plist

 This is 100% working for T530 Models wih both HD (AAPL,ig-platform-id 03006601) and HD+ Displays (AAPL,ig-platform-id 04006601).
 If you just want to have a well running System, use this!